georchestra/georchestra/ldapadmin/README.md

 ### Create account

-The page shows a form with typical fields: name, org, role, geographic area, email, phone nb, details.
+The page shows a form with typical fields: name, org, role, email, phone nb, details.
 The user will be able to pick a **strong** password (must have at least one of: special char, letters and numbers).
 Password field will be repeated 2 times (client-side check for equality).